 SOME THINGS THAT MAY INTEREST YOU

-Outside of OCAD, I hold the position of Head of User Experience (UX) at CaseWare International Inc., a global leader in the development of audit and assurance software for accounting firms, corporations and governments.
-In this role, I function as the UX leader for CaseWare International and its distributor network, and am responsible for all aspects of CaseWare’s UX competency, including leading the UX Research, Product Design, Design Operations, Product Content, and Localization/Translation teams, as well as setting and overseeing the UX strategy across CaseWare’s product portfolio, and aligning UX with all business, product and engineering requirements.
+Until recently, I held the position of Head of User Experience (UX) at Caseware International Inc., a world leader in the development of cloud-based SaaS (Software as a Service) audit and assurance software for accounting firms, corporations and governments.
+In this role, I functioned as the global UX leader for Caseware International and its distributor network, and was responsible for all aspects of Caseware’s UX competency, including leading the UX Research, Product Design, Design Operations, UX Content (technical writing and documentation), and Localization (translation) teams, as well as setting the UX strategy across Caseware’s product portfolio, aligning UX with all business, product and engineering requirements, and adapting all platforms and products to multiple languages and regions.
+I also oversaw the operationalization of design at Caseware, including design system development, work prioritization, workflow planning, and the scaling of design for rapid growth.

-From Engineering to Graphic Design
+From Engineering to Design

-Whenever I explain to anyone exactly what I do for a living, the first question that I'm always asked is: How did an engineer end up in graphic design?
+Whenever I explain to anyone exactly what I do for a living, the first question that I’m always asked is: How did an engineer end up in design?
 An interesting question, indeed.

 My ongoing interest in graphic design and typography, combined with an intense discomfort with the ethical implications of my role as part of the North American military/industrial complex, eventually led me to the Ontario College of Art & Design (now OCAD University), where I entered the graphic design program in 2004.

 During the summer of 2007, while still a student at OCAD, I was accepted into the summer design program at the Basel School of Design, where I had the privilege of studying under the direction of legendary German/Swiss designer and educator Wolfgang Weingart.
-The program eschewed any use of computer technology—we cut type from specimen sheets with x-acto knives, and set it by hand.
+The program eschewed any use of computer technology — we cut type from specimen sheets with x-acto knives, and set it by hand.
 When Professor Weingart deemed our designs to be acceptable, we were instructed to tape them down.
-(To this day, I consider the words "tape it!" to be the highest form of design praise.)
+(To this day, I consider the words “tape it!” to be the highest form of design praise.)
 I returned from Switzerland with an empty wallet but a new insight into typography, composition, colour, and form.

 During my time at OCAD, I became interested in the emerging field of information design and data visualization.
 I quickly came to realize that, given the vast quantity of digital (and analog) information with which we are flooded on a continuous basis, the ability to depict complex information streams visually in a manner easily understood by the average reader would become the single most important skill that a designer could possess.
 Simply put: those who can control the visualization of data will rule the world.